alem0lars/alem0lars.github.com-old/README.md

 ### Developers notes

-- Here we use the plain jekyll
-- This webpage wants to be as functional and simple as possible
+- This webpage wants to be as functional and simple as possible (KISS Principle)
+- Main technologies & libraries used:
+  - Jekyll, with the following plugins:
+    - jekyll-sass (To compile SASS/SCSS files into CSS)
+  - Scripts:
+    - EJS
+    - jQuery
+    - RequireJS
+    - SugarJS
+  - Styles:
+    - SASS

 ---